 Virtual Icebreakers for Zoom: Fast, Friendly, and Low-Prep

 Zoom icebreakers are the unsung heroes of remote team calls.
 When done right, they cut through the awkward silence, get people smiling, and shift everyone out of inbox mode.
-Whether you're kicking off a retreat, a weekly check-in, or a company-wide all-hands, a good opener sets the tone fast.
+A good opener sets the tone fast—for retreats, weekly check-ins, or company-wide all-hands.
+The trick?
+Keep it light, low-pressure, and quick to set up.

-Low-Prep Zoom Games for High-Trust Teams
+Low-Prep Zoom Games for Teams

 Zoom icebreakers make it easier for people to speak up, share ideas, and feel part of the team.
 These quick-start prompts need no prep and work across team sizes, time zones, and moods.